hashicorp/field-workshops-nomad/docs/slides/multi-cloud/nomad-oss/nomad-2.md

 ???
 -  Within the Server Cluster, we have a Leader, and we have Followers.
--  Leaders are elected via quorum (which is why it is important to have 3-5 nodes) using Consensus, based on RAFT.
+-  Leaders are elected via quorum (which is why it is important to have 3-5 nodes) using Nomad's Consensus prootcol, based on RAFT.
 -  Leader of the servers makes all allocation decisions, and distributes to Followers.
 -  Server push allocation and task assignments via RPC to each Server.